 1. Disappearing Eyebrows

 If you notice that a third of your eyebrows fall out, it may indicate a thyroid disease that can be either due to overactive thyroid gland or underactive thyroid gland.

 A small, raised, often reddish bump along the inner or outer eyelid margin is called a stye.
-If it stays of more than three months or it keeps re-occurring in the same area, it indicates that you are suffering from a rare cancer called sebaceous gland carcinoma.
+If it stays of more than three months or it keeps re-occurring in the same area, it indicates that you are suffering from rare cancer called sebaceous gland carcinoma.

 This is commonly known as the “computer vision syndrome” (CVS).
-Eyestrain occurs due to lack of contrast on a computer screen, and the extra work involved in focusing on pixels of light.
+Eyestrain occurs due to the lack of contrast on a computer screen, and the extra work involved in focusing on pixels of light.
 This causes the dryness of the eyes as the ability to produce lubricating tears decreases.

 This issue may or may not be followed by a headache, and it appears as a result of a migraine aura also known as ophthalmic migraine.

 This condition is commonly known as jaundice and it mainly affects newborns with immature liver function as well as those suffering from bile ducts, gallbladder, and liver issues.

 The yellowish colour develops due to the buildup of bilirubin, the by-product of old red blood cells the liver can’t process.

 However if you notice just a small yellowish patch or bump on the whites to the side of your iris, it indicates effects of ultraviolet light on your eyes or wearing contact lens.

 6. Eyes That Seem to Bulge